Puget Sound Salmon Forecasts 2023

 2022_all_fall-chinook_returns-map

-So let’s look at what we know of the returns in 2022 of Fall Chinook around the Puget Sound.
-As you can see, returns were generally neutral to positive compared to the recent 10 year avg run size around Puget Sound.
+So let’s look at what we know of the returns in 2022 of Fall Chinook around Puget Sound.
+As you can see, returns were generally neutral to positive compared to the recent 10-year average run size around Puget Sound.

 2023_all_fall-chinook_forecast-map